dartmouth-cs52-20X/openstata-engine/README.md

 ## Setup

-To get this microservice running, `Flask run`.
+To get this microservice running, first do `pip install -r requirements.txt` to install the necessary packages.
+You can optionally use a virtual environment, but it's not too necessary for this project.
+Next, set an environment variable to tell Flask what Python file to look for by executing the command `export FLASK_APP=app.py` in the shell.

+After this is done, you can start the microservice locally with just `flask run`.

 ## Deployment